TankerHQ/quickstart-examples/client/web/tutorial/README.md

 # Notepad application tutorial

-In this tutorial we will demonstrate how to use the Tanker SDK inside an existing React JavaScript application.
+In this practice run we will demonstrate how to use the Tanker SDK inside an existing React JavaScript application.

 We will start from a working application with no encryption whatsoever, and progressively add end-to-end encryption, thus gaining full user privacy and strong protection against data leaks.

 Knowledge about UI frameworks such as React is not required.
 However, the functions and methods of the Tanker API are asynchronous, so to take out the most of this tutorial you should know about [async functions](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Instructions/async_function).

+Your mission, if you accept it, is to follow the instructions below in order to implement end-to-end encryption.

+You are going to actually write some code there, so before you start please familiarize yourself the [api documentation](https://tanker.io/docs/latest/api/tanker/).

+During this exercise, we'll also introduce you to the SDK core concepts with links to the [Tanker SDK guide](https://tanker.io/docs/latest/guide/getting-started/).

+Note: if you get stuck, feel free to take a look at the `client/web/notepad` folder for clues :).

 ## Environment set up